koniuszko/audiophile-ecommerce/README.md

 - Checkout Process: Users can proceed to the checkout process, provide shipping details, and complete the payment using Stripe.
 - Order History: Users can view their order history..
+- Account Page: Users can update their profile information (address and password).

 ## Getting Started